alber70g/ortum/README.md

 Ortum
 =====

-Ortum is a small <sup>(< 2kb)</sup> unidirectional, framework agnostic, state management library.
+Ortum is a small framework agnostic, unidirectional state management library.
-It's inspired on the work of [André Staltz' Profunctor State Optics](https://github.com/staltz/use-profunctor-state)
+It's inspired by the work of André Staltz' on [Profunctor State Optics](https://github.com/staltz/use-profunctor-state)

 Ortum allows your features to be independent from the global state while having the ability to use the global state.